hydrastro/ds/README.md

 # Data Structures

-A comprehensive collection of intrusive, thread-safe data structures implemented in C.
+A comprehensive collection of intrusive, thread-safe data structures implemented in C89.

 ## Features